st3v3nmw/obsidian-spaced-repetition/docs/docs/en/contributing.md

     git push --set-upstream origin release-v1.9.2
     ```

-5. Open and merge the PR into `master`.
+5. Open and merge the PR into `main`.
-6. Locally, switch back to `master` and pull the changes: `git switch master && git pull`
+6. Locally, switch back to `main` and pull the changes: `git switch main && git pull`
 7. Create a git tag with the version: `git tag -a 1.9.2 -m "1.9.2"`
 8. Push the tag: `git push --tags`. <br> You're all set!
-[This GitHub action](https://github.com/st3v3nmw/obsidian-spaced-repetition/blob/master/.github/workflows/release.yml) should pick it up, create a release, publish it, and update the live documentation.
+[This GitHub action](https://github.com/st3v3nmw/obsidian-spaced-repetition/blob/main/.github/workflows/release.yml) should pick it up, create a release, publish it, and update the live documentation.